"Special Edition" DVD Extras (on 2 discs, no less) include:

 Ultimately, my biggest reason for not counting this as a great Doctor Who story is because it isn't really a Doctor Who story at all.
 It's a story about some other people and the Doctor just happens to float through it with minimal impact.

 Of course, the real debate is not whether or not these things could plausibly happen to the fifth Doctor and Peri.
 The debate is really about whether or not it's worthwhile to put cameras on long pace-less sections of such incidents and try to make four episodes out of it, or to spend more time showing the times when he actually moved around freely interacting and actually doing things.
 In the case of "The Awakening" (story no. 132), it was decided that cameras would NOT hang around for four episodes; they would instead only hang around for two.
 Ultimately, you will have to look elsewhere to see Peter Davison at his best as the Doctor, and in terms of really nailing all the best qualities of the character in one story, I think we will truly find Davison at his best in "Frontios" (story no. 133).
-The philosophically positive critic has spoken.
+It is there that I find his positive philosophies and actions at their most satisfying levels.

 The Un-Sci-Fi DramaThere's really not much in this tale to stamp it as sci-fi either.
 Yes, it's an alien planet, with mudbursts instead of volcanic activity, and that's all good.
 The series is about to be stuck in a succession of desert planets though, with all the quarries used to realize this having little chance of outdoing the excellent Lanzarote footage from the last story: "Planet of Fire".
 Still, they have a valiant go at producing some good vistas here.
 Really, I find this story's setting VERY reminiscent of Holmes previous Doctor Who script, "The Power of Kroll" (story no. 102), with a futuristic Earth colony on a big major planet exploiting the resources of a companion minor planet.
 Just substitute mud-desert for marshy-swamp, and bat-produced spectrox for sea-life-produced protein.
 Even if the guest characters of "Kroll" aren't drawn quite as satisfyingly as here in "Androzani", the plot was far better, allowing the Doctor to get a good grip on events and become a more integral part of them, plus it all linked into the Key to Time arc and held up as being a more important event in the Whoniverse.
 And it was so easy to root for the refinery crew when they were faced with the unknown of Kroll stirring up beneath the swamp, and when they were investigating it as phenomena should be investigated in science fiction.
 Even without "Kroll" being one of Robert Holmes' really great stories, I have to say I think it was miles better than what he wrought here.